zmcartor/homestead-guide/source/glossary.rst

       Refers to an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
 See `elliptic curve cryptography <https://en.wikipedia.org/wiki/Elliptic_curve_cryptography>`_.

    wallet
-      A wallet, in the most generic sense, refers to anything that can store ether or any other crypto token.
+      A wallet, in the most generic sense, refers to anything that can store expanse or any other crypto token.
 In the crypto space in general, the term wallet is used to mean anything from a single private/public key pair (like a single paper wallet) all the way to applications that manage multiple key pairs, like the Mist Expanse wallet.

    contract
       A persistent piece of code on the Expanse blockchain that encompasses a set of data and executable functions.
 These functions execute when Expanse transactions are made to them with certain input parameters.
 Based on the input parameters, the functions will execute and interact with data within and outside of the contract.